How WCT Is Championing Tanzania's Grassroots Climate Revolution

 By John Kabambala-Partinner of UN NEWS

 For Derrick, every conversation at COP30 carried the weight of home.
-When he spoke about climate adaptation, he was describing the faces of farmers in Mbeya who now plant three times without knowing which season will bring rain.
-When Zakia discussed climate communication, she was thinking of the women in her community who still walk kilometers for water because the local wells have dried up.
-Their presence transformed abstract global negotiations into something deeply personal and urgently human.
-And there was the quiet pride of seeing Tanzanian leadership on display.
-Dr. John Simbachawene, Tanzania's Ambassador to Brazil, led the delegation with dignity, while Dr. Richard Muyungi provided the technical expertise from decades of climate diplomacy.
-Tanzania was not just present at COP30; it was actively engaged in the LDC group, the African Group of Negotiators, and the G77+ China.
+When he spoke about adapting to climate change, he was describing the faces of farmers in Mbeya who now plant three times without knowing which season will bring rain.
+When Zakia discussed climate communication, she was thinking of the women in her community who still walk many kilometers searching for water because nearby wells have dried up.
+Their presence transformed international discussions that were once high-level into something personal, urgent, and deeply human.
+And there was quiet pride in seeing Tanzanian leadership on display.
+Dr. John Simbachawene, Tanzania's Ambassador to Brazil, led the delegation with dignity, while Dr. Richard Muyungi provided technical expertise drawn from decades of climate diplomacy.
+Tanzania was not just present at COP30; it actively participated in the LDC group, the African Group of Negotiators, and the G77+ China.

 The Architect of Change

-But if Derrick and Zakia were the visible faces of Tanzania's youth climate movement, the engine driving their participation sat thousands of kilometers away in a modest office in Tanzania.
-Sylviabay Kijangwa, the Executive Director of Women in Climate Tanzania, is not the kind of leader who seeks spotlights.
-She is the quiet strategist, the woman who sees the chessboard several moves ahead while others are still figuring out the rules.
+But if Derrick and Zakia were the visible faces of Tanzania's youth climate movement, the engine that enabled their participation sat thousands of kilometers away in a modest office in Tanzania.
+Sylviabay Kijangwa, the Executive Director of Women in Climate Tanzania, is not a leader who seeks the spotlight of fame.
+She is a quiet strategist, a woman who sees the chessboard several moves ahead while others are still learning the rules.
 When I sat down with her for this interview, I found a woman whose eyes burned with the quiet fire of someone who has seen too much suffering to rest.
 For Kijangwa, the post-COP30 moment is not a time for self-congratulation.
-It is a critical juncture demanding renewed vigor and an unflinching focus on implementation.
-The major challenge, as she articulates with stark clarity, is not a lack of policies.
-It is the pervasive gap between the lofty promises made on the world stage and their tangible execution in communities grappling with drought, floods, and food insecurity.
+It is a critical moment requiring new energy and an unwavering focus on implementation.
+The biggest challenge, as she explains clearly, is not the lack of policies.
+It is the huge gap between the lofty promises made on the world stage and their implementation in communities facing drought, floods, and food shortages.

-"We have enough policies to paper the walls of every government office in Dar es Salaam," she said, her voice calm but carrying the weight of frustrated experience.
-"What we don't have is the bridge that connects those policies to the woman in the village who is watching her crops die for the third consecutive season."
+"We have enough policies to plaster the walls of every government office in Dar es Salaam," she said, her voice calm but carrying the weight of frustrating experience.
+"What we lack is the bridge that connects those policies to the woman in the village who is watching her crops die for the third consecutive season."
 This is the gap that WCT exists to fill.
-The organization is now pivoting from advocacy to accountability, aiming to ensure that national climate strategies don't just remain elegant documents gathering dust, but become living realities in the villages where climate change is not a future threat but a daily, destructive presence.
-It is a shift from the spectacle of global forums to the sustained grind of local action.
+The organization is now moving from advocacy to accountability, aiming to ensure that national climate strategies do not remain elegant documents gathering dust, but become living realities in villages where climate change is not a future threat but a daily destructive presence.
+This is a shift from the spectacle of international forums to the sustained effort of local action.

-The heartbeat of this new phase is the recognition that vulnerable communities, particularly women, must be moved from the margins to the center of climate decisions.
-When I asked Kijangwa about the role of women, her expression shifted to one of profound conviction.
+At the heart of this new phase is the recognition that vulnerable communities, especially women, must be moved from the margins to the center of climate decisions and planning.
+When I asked Kijangwa about the role of women, her expression shifted to one of deep conviction.
 She speaks of a power often unseen, yet fundamental the power that carries the world.
-She refutes the narrative of women as mere victims, instead positioning them as indispensable architects of the solution.
-Her argument is not one of pity, but a powerful awakening to the dormant potential within every Tanzanian woman whose daily life is a frontline battle against a changing climate.
+She rejects the narrative of women as mere victims, instead positioning them as essential architects of the solution.
+Her argument is not one of pity, but a powerful awakening to the dormant potential within every Tanzanian woman whose daily life is a frontline battle against climate change.
 From access to water and food production to family health and household income, she draws a direct line from global warming to the intimate spaces of the kitchen and the farm.
-When a woman walks an extra kilometer because the nearest well has dried up, she is not just experiencing climate change she is mapping its consequences in ways no satellite image can capture.
+When a woman walks an extra kilometer because the nearby well has dried up, she is not just experiencing the effects of climate change she is mapping its consequences in ways that satellite images cannot capture.

-By framing climate change as a tangible disruptor of daily existence, Kijangwa transforms it from an abstract global issue into a personal, actionable challenge.
-It is in this connection that the seeds of a quiet revolution are sown, a revolution led not by politicians in boardrooms, but by mothers, farmers, and traders making conscious, resilient choices every single day.
-Kijangwa points to the simple yet radical power of a mother who chooses to conserve water, plant a tree, or adopt clean energy.
-These are not merely domestic chores.
-They are acts of national significance, contributions to a collective solution that no policy can mandate and no global fund can buy.
-WCT's mission is to fan these individual sparks into a roaring fire.
-The organization is empowering women through targeted training, support networks, and opportunities to participate in policy discussions that have historically excluded them.
-For Kijangwa, a policy crafted without a woman's voice is destined to remain a theoretical exercise, disconnected from the reality of a life spent managing scarce resources.
+By framing climate change as a disruptor of daily life, Kijangwa transforms it from an abstract international issue into a personal, actionable challenge.
+It is in this connection that the seeds of a quiet revolution are planted a revolution led not by politicians in boardrooms, but by mothers, farmers, and traders making conscious, resilient choices every single day.
+Kijangwa points to the simple yet revolutionary power of a mother who decides to conserve water, plant a tree, or use clean energy.
+These are not just household chores.
+They are acts of national importance, contributions to a collective solution that no policy can force and no international fund can buy.
+WCT's mission is to turn these individual sparks into a great fire.
+The organization empowers women through targeted training, support networks, and opportunities to participate in policy discussions that have historically excluded them.
+For Kijangwa, a policy created without a woman's voice will remain a theoretical exercise, disconnected from the reality of managing scarce resources.

-When the conversation turns to Tanzania's youth, Kijangwa's tone shifts to a fervent, urgent appeal.
+As the conversation turns to Tanzania's youth, Kijangwa's voice shifts to an urgent, passionate appeal.
 Her message is a direct challenge: participate without waiting for a special invitation.
-Stop asking for permission to be part of the solution.
-She sees young people not as passive beneficiaries of climate policy, but as the primary drivers of innovation and change.
-Their tools are not limited to traditional activism; they wield the immense power of technology, the creativity of social media, and the agility to launch small-scale green projects that can serve as models for larger interventions.
-She emphasizes that climate change is the defining issue of their generation, and therefore, they must be its undisputed leaders.
-Her words ring out like an alarm bell, shattering the illusion that there is still time to wait.
-In that moment, it becomes clear that she is speaking for an entire generation staring down an unpredictable future, urging them to seize the reins of their own destiny.
+Stop asking permission to be part of the solution.
+She sees young people not just as beneficiaries of climate policies, but as the primary drivers of innovation and change.
+Their tools are not limited to traditional activism; they have the great power of technology, the creativity of social media, and the agility to start small green projects that can serve as models for larger initiatives.
+She emphasizes that climate change is the defining issue of their generation, and therefore, they must be its unquestioned leaders.
+Her words strike like a bell, breaking the illusion that there is still time to wait.
+In that moment, it becomes clear that she is speaking to an entire generation facing an uncertain future, urging them to take hold of their own destiny.

 On the immediate next steps, Kijangwa is decisive and practical.
-The first order of business is a comprehensive feedback loop: disseminating the outcomes of the Post-COP30 forum to every stakeholder who could not be in the room.
-This is a crucial act of transparency and shared ownership.
-Everyone must know not only what was discussed, but also what their specific responsibility is in the journey ahead.
-For WCT, this marks the beginning of a rigorous accountability process.
-The collaborative energy built during the forum will be channeled to ensure that joint action replaces fragmented, individual efforts.
-There is an almost palpable excitement in her voice like the tense stillness before the first heavy rains of the season.
+The first thing is comprehensive feedback: sharing the outcomes of the post-COP30 meeting with every stakeholder who could not be present.
+This is an important step for transparency and shared ownership.
+Everyone must know not only what was discussed, but also their responsibility in the journey ahead.
+For WCT, this marks the beginning of a serious accountability process.
+The collaborative energy built during the meeting will be channeled to ensure that collective action replaces fragmented individual efforts.
+There is noticeable excitement in her voice like the tense stillness before the first heavy rains of the season.

 Miss.
 Sylviabay Kijangwa Director of Women in Climate Tanzania (WCT)